2018 Ride Date is set for

 Leaving at 7:30 am from Jezzine Barracks for full course

-Leaving at 7:30 am from The Bicycle Peddler for family ride
+Leaving at 7:30 am from The Bicycle Pedlar for family ride

 Finish at the Cotters Markets in the city.

-Please arrive 30 minutes before start time to allow for pre-ride information briefing.
+Please arrive 30 minutes before start time to register yourself, collect your red OT cap and listen to the pre-ride information briefing

 The full course ride takes about 1 hour.